RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-commented-on-specific-video.md

 9. **Connect with people who commented on specific video**

 # Connect with people who commented on specific video
-You can connect with users who liked some specific video.
+You can connect with users who commented on some specific video.
 When you select the “**Video**” option from “**Connect with users who commented on**” options, all search filter like keywords, locations, industries, companies etc are ignored.

 ![how to Connect with people who commented on some video on LinkedIn with personal message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Connect-with-users-who-commented-on-some-video-on-linkedin.png)